 Extract from another EU country’s criminal records registry

-You can apply for an extract from another EU country’s criminal records registry from the police.
-It is the national law of the country regulates if you may obtain an extract.
+You can apply for an extract from another EU country’s or the United Kingdom’s criminal records.
+The national law of the country regulates if you may obtain an extract.
 The extract does not contain information from the Swedish criminal records.

 To request a police record extract:

 1. Fill in the form

 EU criminal records registry extract for individual.
 Request extract, in Swedish.
 (Form to fill in digitally and then print out)

 EU criminal records registry extracts for individual persons.
 Request extract, in Swedish.
 (Form to print out and then fill in by hand)

 - It is only possible to request a police record extract about yourself.
 Power of attorney for another person does not apply.

 - If you do not have a Swedish personal ID number (or a coordination number), you will need to state your date of birth (year, month and day) and your full name (all given names and surnames) on the application